zenml-io/zenml/examples/pytorch/README.md

 # 🔦 Using PyTorch with ZenML

-This example demonstrate how we can use ZenML and Torch to build, train, & test ML models.
+This example demonstrate how we can use ZenML and PyTorch to build, train, and test ML models.

-[PyTorch](https://pytorch.org/) is an open source machine learning framework that accelerates the path from research prototyping to production deployment.
+[PyTorch](https://pytorch.org/) is an open-source machine learning framework that accelerates the path from research prototyping to production deployment.

-With the ZenML pytorch integration, you can pass `torch.nn.Module` and `torch.utils.data.DataLoader` objects through steps as first class citizens.
+With the ZenML PyTorch integration, you can pass `torch.nn.Module` and `torch.utils.data.DataLoader` objects through steps as first class citizens.
 ZenML will automatically make sure to track and version these objects.

 # 🖥 Run it locally